 Karen Amos, Washington DC.

-Two coaching sessions with Coach Nora are included in your package!
+One coaching sessions with Coach Nora are included in your purchase!

 Nora has experience as coach as well as a trainer, having worked as a family therapist with all kinds of conflict transformation topics.
 She can give you powerful perspectives to consider when it comes to understanding your situation, focusing on your needs and taking action when planning your future.